jatinanand36/Proxy/README.md

 # Proxy
-This is used to pass APIs to proxy.
+This is used to pass API to native Microservice.